virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 ## Lessons Learned

 - Maintain consistency in tags and file structures.
-- Validate JSON files before pushing code.
+- Always validate JSON files before committing.
-- Regularly monitor GitHub Actions logs to identify and resolve issues early.
+- Regularly check GitHub Actions logs to catch issues early.
 - Avoid renaming critical files like `index.html`.
+- Keep deployment scripts up to date with the latest template.

-By following these steps, you can streamline the deployment of Virtual Labs experiments and minimize disruptions during the build and deployment process.
+By following these steps, you can streamline the deployment of Virtual Labs experiments and minimize distruptions during the build and deployment process.